E70M/Various-C-Projects/README.md

 SizeFile - Determines the filesize of a given file.
 Relies on user input for the file's name and directory.

 Sorting Algorithms - Rather than being true projects, each file in this folder demonstrates my understanding of various methods of sorting datasets.
-List of completed sorting algorithms: Bubble sort.
+List of completed sorting algorithms: Bubble sort, quick sort, merge sort, heap sort, selection sort.